tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### NeedConcept

 - Name: bdqffdq:NeedConcept
-- Definition: A concept that expresses an aspect of a data quality need.
+- Definition: A concept that expresses an aspect of a DataQualityNeed.

 ********************